maliahavlicek/what2do2day/README.md

   - macros - to generate common HTML with variable dependent settings
 - [WTForms](https://wtforms.readthedocs.io/en/stable/csrf.html#example) - form validation & form level cross-site request forgery protection
 - [Flask-WTF](https://flask-wtf.readthedocs.io/en/stable/index.html)- extended form validation and global cross-site request forgery protection
-- [Pygal](http://www.pygal.org/en/stable/documentation/) - charting for metrics dashboard
-- [unittest](https://docs.python.org/3/library/unittest.html) - testing database CRUD functions, flask routing
+- [unittest](https://docs.python.org/3/library/unittest.html) - automated testing of flaks filters
 - [google sheets & drive](https://drive.google.com/drive/folders/1mYY4M0jXf6sPWesmP9Q-wFvjpgT1v8IU?usp=sharing) - Used to create testing documents and project plan (feature to do list)
 ### Fonts
-- [FontAwesome]() - for icons associated with buttons and inputs
+- [FontAwesome](https://fontawesome.com/icons?m=free) - for icons associated with buttons and inputs
 - [Patrick Hand SC](https://fonts.google.com/specimen/Patrick+Hand+SC) - Google Font's Patrick Hand font was used for headers and home page dialog
 - [Raleway](https://fonts.google.com/specimen/Raleway) - Google's Raleway font was used as the main font
 ### Tools
+- [github](https://github.com/) - used for version control of project files and branching out to try different things without adversely affecting a functional set of code
-- [draw.io](https://about.draw.io/features/) - used to create Entity Relationship diagrams.
+- [draw.io](https://about.draw.io/features/) - used to create Entity Relationship diagrams and CRUD flow diagrams.
 - [balsamiq](https://balsamiq.com/) - used to create professional looking wire frames.
 - [markdown table generator](https://www.tablesgenerator.com/markdown_tables) - used to help with documentation table formatting
-- [mardown table of contents generator](https://ecotrust-canada.github.io/markdown-toc/) - used to create an error free table of contents
+- [mardown table of contents generator](https://ecotrust-canada.github.io/markdown-toc/) - used to create table of contents (be weary it does have some bugs if you have dashes or trailing spaces in your headers)
 - [icon generator](https://favicon.io/favicon-generator/) - free site to help in website icon generation
 - [regex101.com](https://regex101.com/) - used to help fine tune some regular expression based validation
-- [github](https://github.com/) - used for version control of project files
 - [heroku](https://www.heroku.com/) - runs the what2do2day application in the cloud
 - [color contrast](https://webaim.org/resourceshttps://webaim.org/resources/contrastchecker//contrastchecker/) Tool was used to adjust colors on fonts flagged as needing a higher contrast ratio from google's lighthouse audit tool.
-- [lighthouse audit](https://developers.google.com/web/tools/lighthouse) Google's open source automated too to help improve the quality of your website.
-Specifically paid attention to Accessibility  and best practices aiming for scores above 80.
+- [lighthouse audit](https://developers.google.com/web/tools/lighthouse) Google's open source tool to help improve the quality of your website.
+Specifically paid attention to Accessibility and SEO aiming for scores above 80.
-- [axe - web accessibility testing](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) a chrome extension that helps identify other accessibility issues google's lighthouse tool misses, such as land marks
+- [axe - web accessibility testing](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) a chrome extension that helps identify other accessibility issues google's lighthouse tool misses, such as landmarks and headings.
 - [loom](https://www.loom.com/) I wanted to learn how to take videos of my code with audio and discovered loom which currently is freeware and installed as a chrome extension.
 ### APIs
-- [SMTP](https://github.com/python/cpython/blob/3.8/Lib/smtplib.py) - Send user notices when an event is joined or when an event they have joined has been updated, or canceled via a deletion of the place.
+- [SMTP](https://github.com/python/cpython/blob/3.8/Lib/smtplib.py) - Send emails to users when an event is joined or when an event they have joined has been updated or canceled via a deletion of the place.
-- [Google Maps Javascript API](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/) - Customized Map of event and places
+- [Google Maps Javascript API](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/) - Customized Map of event and places, naturally integrates with navigation tools on smart devices.

 ## Defensive Programming